Angria Bank

 Angria Bank is a bank, a shallow sunken atoll, on the continental shelf off the west coast of India.
 It is located 105 km west of Vijaydurg, Maharashtra.
 It has platform type coral reef.

 The name Angria Bank is derived from the name of one of the most successful Naval Admiral of Maratha Empire, Kanhoji Angre, whose name was spelled Conajee Angria by the british.

 Geography

 The bank is at an average depth of approximately 35 m, and its dimensions are 40 km from north to south and 15 km from east to west.
 It is a coral reef.
 The depth may vary; at some points, the water is 23 m deep, and at other points, the seafloor can be 400 m below sea level.
 The bottom is composed of sand, shells, and coral.
 The bank is steep-to on all sides, with great depths surrounding it.

 Angria Bank is 200 km north of Adas Bank, a similar submerged feature off the coast of Goa.

 Marine life

+21 Nov 1964, as part of Indian oceans Expendition, Department of Fisheries, Maharashtra Surveyed for two week with 7 Department Mechanical vessel and 3 private fishing vessel.
+Catching 9019 kg fish of different 60 fish species.